-Nominations are due no later than November 15 (extended to December 15, 2018 for this year only).
+Nominations are due no later than November 15.
 The nomination involves completion of the nomination form describing the specific innovation.

 Eligible nominees will be notified by the Office of the Provost and Vice-President (Academic).

-Nominees will indicate their acceptance of the nomination by submitting a dossier documenting the innovation and its impact prior to January 15 (extended to February 15, 2019 for this year only).
+Nominees will indicate their acceptance of the nomination by submitting a dossier documenting the innovation and its impact prior to January 15.

 The dossier must be no more than ten pages, including cover letter, and must include: